-Phone: 503-625-2560 Fax: 503-625-7269 E-Mail: marketing@alliedsystems.com
+Phone: 503-625-2560 Fax: 503-625-7269

+E-Mail: marketing@alliedsystems.com

-Also visit our website, http://www.alliedsystems.com/pubs/pubs.htm, where the most current copy of this manual, and copies of Parts Manual and Service Manual are always available.
+Also visit our website, www.alliedsystems.com, where the most current copy of this manual is always available.

-Note: For repairs and overhaul, contact your Allied winch dealer.
-If you maintain your own equipment, a service manual is available from our website for your specific winch.
+NOTE: For repairs and overhaul, contact your Allied winch dealer.
+If you maintain your own equipment, a service manual is available for your specific winch.

-Note: This publication may be translated to different languages for sole purpose of easy reference in non-English speaking locations.
+NOTE: This publication may be translated to different languages for sole purpose of easy reference in non-English speaking locations.
 Should there be differences in interpretations to the text, please refer to the English language edition published by Allied Systems Company as the controlling document.